itscal123/alice/README.txt

     + programmed by Isabel Flores, Calvin Lee, and Ethan Song
 =================================================================

+# Mention the dataset your team used, with the URL for each
+Datasets used:
+� AAA (URL0), Twitter data with labels A

 # Mention the external libraries your team used (libraries that are not default to python but
 # need to be downloaded for your code to run), with the URL for each
 Libraries used: